IT4063C-Fall24/hello-github-Bidhatrii/README.md

 - .I struggled with using GitHub desktop a little bit but I read instructions again to use it.

 **I need the instructor to help me with:** (repeat as needed)
-- .I need the instructor to help me with writing efficient code later on the course.
+- .I need the instructor to help me learn GitHub tips and tricks.

 **💯 Self Grade:** For this assignment, based on my work and my reflections I should get 20 out of 20.